Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Head for the covered market and you'll feel like you're in a small French town anywhere in the country.

-The fort was once the last French frontier before the Duchy of Savoy, to which Nice then belonged (the Var River was the border).
-It is an imposing structure
+The fort was once the last French frontier before the Duchy of Savoy, to which Nice then belonged (the Var River was the border) before joining France in 1860.

 Port Vauban in Antibes, southern FrancePort Vauban in Antibes, on the French Riviera